A/B testing

 The following steps describe how the conversion metric is calculated:

-2. Within this group, identify purchase and campaign events that occur within 4 hours after they pass the AB test scenario node.
+- Within this group, identify purchase and campaign events that occur within 4 hours after they pass the A/B test scenario node.

-3. Evaluate the conversion rate metric as the number of such purchases divided by the number of delivered emails from the current scenario.
+- Evaluate the conversion rate metric as the number of purchases divided by the number of delivered emails from the current scenario.

-The remaining three metrics, click rate, open rate and custom metrics follow a similar logic of calculation.
+The remaining 3metrics, click rate, open rate, and custom metrics, follow a similar calculation logic.

 When testing multilingual variants of your email campaign, the automatic winner distribution does not distinguish between them, and the performance of your email campaign as a whole is evaluated, regardless of its language version.